celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md

 = 2 \* 512 + 2 \* log(k) \* 48 + log(k) \* 32
 = 1024 + 128 \* log(k)

 As the size of a PFB transaction is unbounded you can encompass even more shares.
-To put a bound on this we assume that most PFB transactions will be able to be captured by 4 Shares.
+To put a bound on this we assume that most PFB transactions will be able to be captured by 4 shares.

 Huge PFB proof size in bytes
 = 4 PFB Shares + blue nodes to row roots + blue nodes to (`DataRoot`)